• Learn about Tet: the Vietnamese New Year

 vietnamese-lunar-new-year-cherry-blossom

-Besides buying necessary ingredients for preparing food during Tet, such as la phrynium leave, fatty pork specks and pickleed welsh onion. to make banh chung (sticky rice cake) and participate in the New Year Eve’s ceremony.
-Peach, appricot blossom, amplexicaul tea, sword lily and dahlia are favored for decoration during Tet holiday as they represent the symbol of prosperty, peace and luck.
+Besides buying necessary ingredients for preparing food during Tet, such as phrynium leaves, fatty pork specks, and pickled welsh onion to make banh chung (sticky rice cake) and participate in the New Year Eve’s ceremony, peach blossom, apricot blossom, amplexicaul tea, sword lily, and dahlia are favored for decoration during the Tet holiday as they represent prosperity, peace, and luck.

 4 – Calligraphy